)

 grant_single_labels|admissibility

-- The applicant must be a small or medium-sized enterprise (SME) incorporated in Canada with under 499 full-time employees and less than $50 million in annual sales.
+- The applicant must be a small or medium-sized enterprise incorporated in Canada with under 499 FTEs and less than $50 million in annual sales.

-- Projects must address an aspect of the post-farmgate food production supply chain and identify a specific technical hurdle with a clear methodology.
+- Projects must identify a specific technical hurdle with a clear methodology.

-- All projects must conduct research and development at Technology Readiness Levels (TRL) 1 to 7, although TRL 8 and 9 components can be included if also involving TRL 1 to 7 activities.
+- Research and development must be conducted at Technology Readiness Levels (TRL) 1 to 7; TRL 8 and 9 components are only considered if part of a project including TRL 1 to 7.

 grant_eligibility_criteria|who_can_apply

-- Overview of the business model and value proposition: 5 points
+- Overview of the business and communication of the firm's model and value proposition: 5 points

 - Financial capability to undertake the project: 5 points